codio-content/HTML_and_CSS-CSS/.guides/content/Inheritance-d62e.md

 ![](.guides/img/iframe4.png)

-It is yet another way of seeing the html document.
+It is yet another way of seeing the HTML document.

 Now let's try to visualize what elements are affected when we write :